ServiceStack/locode/www/docs/database-first.md

 The `ServiceFilter` and `TypeFilter` properties on `GenerateCrudServices` are `Action`s you can override run at startup.
 The `ServiceFilter` is called with every Service Operation when generating metadata for your services.
-Here we can add attributes to the generated request DTOs using the `AddAttributes` or `AddAttributeIfNotExists` method.
+Here we can add attributes to the generated Request DTOs using the `AddAttributes` or `AddAttributeIfNotExists` method.

 ### Format column data and client methods